Which country has the most national parks in the world? Australia!

 - Chill with the Twelve Apostles.

 - The Great Ocean Road is such good value.

 Yeah, I may have cheated on this list of Australia’s national parks somewhat, but these two are right next door to each other!

-Port Campbell National Park is not overly impressive in its scale but is famous for what it houses.
-It’s home to some internationally-lauded natural Australian landmarks, in particular, London Bridge, The Grotto, Loch Ard Gorge, and the esteemed posse of coastal B-Boys, the Twelve Apostles.
+Port Campbell National Park is not overly impressive in scale but is famous for what it houses—some internationally-lauded natural Australian landmarks, in particular, London Bridge, the Grotto, Loch Ard Gorge, and the esteemed posse of coastal B-Boys, the Twelve Apostles.

 If you’re sightseeing Australia’s best national parks, Port Campbell is easy as the Great Ocean Road (one of the Great Australian Road Trips) runs right past them all!

 Similarly, the Great Otway National Park (easily accessible from that same beloved highway) is a chance to see the same region along with the majestic moss of the hinterland forests.
 There’s way more adventure material in the Otway area—namely some mean hikes—to counter the ‘stop, photograph, and keep going’ nature of Port Campbell National Park.